Rangeraluffy/Aveneg/README.md

 - [Stripe]() - Payment.
 - [React-Router-Dom.
 V5](https://github.com/remix-run/react-router) - Link all pages for my e-commerce Aveneg.
 - [Axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js.
+- [Reduxjs](https://github.com/reduxjs/redux) - Redux is a predictable state container for JavaScript apps.
+(Not to be confused with a WordPress framework .